Towards highly efficient broadband superconducting quantum memory: Results

-Next we perform experiments on a storage of microwave pulses at a single photon level in the first quantum memory cell.
-We gradually decrease the intensity of the signal pulse and observe a reduction in the efficiency of the echo from $75\pm8\%$ to $58\pm6.4\%$ in single photon regime.
-The inset of Fig. \ref{fig::EchoQuant} shows a dependence of the efficiency on the intensity of the input signal pulse.
-It is an expected effect that is associated with the presence of saturable two-level system (TLS) defects in the superconducting resonators \cite{2008-Gao-APL,2017-Brehm-APL,2020-Kudra-APL}.
+We gradually decrease the intensity of the signal pulse and observe a reduction in the efficiency from $75\pm8\%$ to $58\pm6.4\%$ in single photon regime.
+The inset of Fig. \ref{fig:fig2}b shows a dependence of the efficiency on the average photon number.
+It is an expected effect that is associated with saturable two-level system (TLS) defects in the superconducting resonators \cite{2008-Gao-APL,2017-Brehm-APL,2020-Kudra-APL}.
 We model this effect by increasing the decay rate to $\gamma_n =165 \;\text{kHz}$ in single photon regime, thus effectively reducing Q-factor to 36$\cdot$10$^{3}$.
-Fig. \ref{fig::EchoQuant} shows time domain data on amplitude of the echo averaged over a series of experiments with single photon level coherent pulses.
-This data is in good agreement with the theoretical model, where the change in the decay constants of the resonator modes is taken into account.
+Fig. \ref{fig:fig2}b shows time domain data on amplitude of the echo averaged over a series of experiments with single photon level coherent pulses.
+This data is fitted to the theoretical model, that includes the change in the decay constants of the resonator modes.

-We confirm a noiseless character of our quantum memory by performing coherent state quantum process tomography on our memory with a single microwave mode \cite{Lobino08}.
-We specify the quantum memory's operation as a process tensor $\mathcal{E}^{nm}_{jk}$ \cite{Lobino09} that linearly relates input $\rho^{\text{in}}$ to output $\rho^{\text{out}}$ density matrices of the microwave mode in Fock basis: \fla{ \rho^{\text{out}}_{jk} = \sum^{H}_{m,n=0} \mathcal{E}^{nm}_{jk} \rho^{\text{in}}_{nm}, } where $H$ is high-energy cut-off that truncates the Fock space of interest.
+We confirm a noiseless character of our quantum storage by performing coherent state quantum process tomography on our memory with a single microwave mode \cite{Lobino08}.
+We specify the quantum storage operation as a process tensor $\mathcal{E}^{nm}_{jk}$ \cite{Lobino09} that linearly relates input $\rho^{\text{in}}$ to output $\rho^{\text{out}}$ density matrices of the microwave mode in Fock basis: \fla{ \rho^{\text{out}}_{jk} = \sum^{H}_{m,n=0} \mathcal{E}^{nm}_{jk} \rho^{\text{in}}_{nm}, } where $H$ is high-energy cut-off that truncates the Fock space of interest.
 If the process is phase invariant with respect to phase of an input coherent state, then only diagonal elements of the process tensor are non-trivial \cite{Rahimi_Keshari_2011}.